 No. Electric meters are part of UES’ natural gas and electric distribution systems and are replaced as needed at the company's discretion, under the oversight of the ACC.

-Requests to have a digital meter removed must be submitted in writing to Customer Service Manager (SC122), PO Box 711, Tucson, AZ 85702.
+AMR meters can only be removed for residential customers.
+You may request the removal of a Digital Electronic Radio Transmitter which will be replaced with a digital meter without the electronic radio transmitter.
+Requests to have a meter removed must be submitted in writing to Customer Service Manager (SC122), PO Box 711, Tucson, AZ 85702.